tyrion70/chainpoint-node/README.md

 (in Grains, divide by `100000000` (10^8) for TNT balance) using the Etherscan.io [contract reading tool for our ERC20 smart contract](https://etherscan.io/address/0x08f5a9235b08173b7569f83645d2c7fb55e8ccd8#readContract) (input your address in the `balanceOf` field and click `Query`).

-* Sending hashes from a Node to Core requires that you convert TNT to system credits and spend credits for each hash submitted.
-You will need additional TNT to send to our system, over and above the minimum balance, to fund your credit balance.
-Nodes that don't meet both the required minimum balance, and that don't have enough credits to operate for a period of time under normal use, are not eligible for Node discovery or TNT rewards.

 ### Start a Server

 Your first step is to start a server and gain SSH access